squareblob/MountAugusta/Constitution.md

 i.
 Requirements for voter eligibility

 > a.
 Must be a resident of Mount Augusta, defined by owning or renting property [§IV.A.ii.a.](https://reddit.com/r/mtaugusta/wiki/constitution#wiki_a._definition_of_property);
 >
 > b.
-Must be a citizen of Mount Augusta, defined by successful application [§I.E.iii](https://reddit.com/r/mtaugusta/wiki/constitution#wiki_e._citizenship_eligibility_and_application);
+Must be a citizen of Mount Augusta [§I.E.iii](https://reddit.com/r/mtaugusta/wiki/constitution#wiki_e._citizenship_eligibility_and_application);
 >
 > c.
 Must be active, defined by posting an image of the player at the voter eligibility sign showing a date within the last two (2) weeks [§I.A.ii](https://reddit.com/r/mtaugusta/wiki/constitution#wiki_e._citizenship_eligibility_and_application);
 >
 > d.
-Must not have unserved criminal convictions in the Mount Augusta justice system;
+Must not be a convicted fugitive from the law of Mount Augusta;
 >
 > e.
-Must not be banned from Mount Augusta's host server.
+Must not be banned from the host server of Mount Augusta.

 ii.
 Public record of voter registration

 > a.
 An active voter registration thread must always be present.
 The thread title must begin with "[Voter Registration]".
 >
 > b.
-Within 48 hours of posting a Judge must confirm the registration thread as official in comments.
+A Judge must confirm the registration thread as official in comments within 48 hours of posting.
 The thread is closed after a new registration thread is confirmed or, failing this, after 30 days.
 >
 > c.
 A public record must be maintained in the voter registration thread body containing for each voter the corresponding:
 >> 1. In-game name;